patschi/royalts-scripts/README.md

 ## Scripts

 ### importVIEnvironmentIntoRTS
-[importVIEnvironmentIntoRTS](/royalts-scripts/blob/master/screenshots/importVIEnvironmentIntoRTS-rtsdoc-1.png) is automatically creating a Royal TS document based on vSphere environment: it's importing virtual machines, hosts and the used vCenter, including IP address, the guests operating system, description and more.
+This script is automatically creating a Royal TS document based on vSphere environment: it's importing virtual machines, hosts and the used vCenter, including IP address, the guests operating system, description and more.

 Execution may take some time, mainly because the reverse DNS lookup slows down the process noticeably.
 Optionally you may set `$useDNSReverseLookup` to `$false` to disable the lookup.